-- Review the microsite and PowerPoint to learn important background information about vaping. - Ensure you have photocopied one copy of the game for each player. - Ensure you have 1 set of 4 labs books per player. - Please note each player requires all four lab books.
+- Review the microsite and PowerPoint to learn important background information about vaping. - Print one copy of the game for each team of (3-5) players. - Pre-fold lab books for each team. - Please note each team requires all four lab books.
 Each lab book provides different clues to the puzzles.
+Players can be reminded to use their lab books if they are stuck during the game. - Pre-cut the Brain Puzzle pieces (optional only if time constraints exist).

-Players can be reminded to use their lab books if they are stuck during the game. - Pre-cut the Brain Puzzle pieces (optional only if time constraints exist). - Separate the game into 4 challenge piles, plus the concluding story card. - Organize pens, scissors, and extra paper for each player. - Arrange a simple prize for the winning player (optional).
+- Separate the game into 4 challenge piles, plus the concluding story card. - Arrange desks/tables into work group areas for each team. - Organize pens, scissors, glue/tape and extra paper for each team. - Arrange a simple prize for the winning team (optional).